 'Obviously I have a type.'
-A year after Edwin Edwards death, Trina divulges new love interest in a candid radio interview
+A year after Edwin Edwards' death, Trina divulges new love interest in a candid radio interview

 Latest Weather Blog

 'Obviously I have a type.'
-A year after Edwin Edwards death, Trina divulges new love interest in a candid radio interview
+A year after Edwin Edwards' death, Trina divulges new love interest in a candid radio interview

 It was a sad moment, she told Jim Engster Tuesday morning on WRKF Radio, but she’s found happiness – and a new love – since then.